On this page:

 ***Reimportation import approvals may be granted for vehicles that satisfy the eligibility criterion in section 163 of the Rules.

-An AVV approval holder is required to inspect certain road vehicles to verify whether the vehicle has been manufactured or modified in accordance with:
+An AVV inspects a road vehicle to verify whether it has been manufactured or modified in accordance with:

 - an approved Model Report, or

-- any specific requirements of a condition of an RVS approval.
+- specific requirements of an RVS approval condition.

-When verifying a road vehicle manufactured or modified by a RAW approval holder in accordance with an approved Model Report, the AVV approval holder must take into account the requirements included in:
+When verifying a road vehicle manufactured or modified by a RAW in accordance with an approved Model Report, the AVV must, as a condition of their approval, comply with the requirements included in:

-- the Determination made under section 106 of the Rules relating to the verification of road vehicles, and
+- Section 106 of the Rules – Determination relating to inspection of road vehicles.

 Verification of Road Vehicles Determination (section 106)